davidedc/livecodelab/docs/language-intro.md

 Limitations and ambiguities
 -----------
 LiveCodeLab's "aggressive" euristics to shorten the typing are just that - euristics.
 They seem to work for us all the times, but if you run into trouble - just use short lines and use all the parentheses when needed.
-By doing so, LiveCodeLab won't have to do any guessing for you and will do exactly what you meant.
+By doing so, LiveCodeLab won't have to do any guessing for you and will do exactly what you mean.

 Also you might be under the impression that LiveCodeLab can guess any construct for you, for example
 ```